-- Remember that if the stem of the adjective ends in –ε, –ι or –ρ, the singular forms change the –η– to –ᾱ-.
-For 3-1-3 adjectives, however, the change affects only the GENITIVE and DATIVE SINGULAR.
+- Remember that if the stem of the adjective ends in –ε, –ι or –ρ, ᾱ appears instead of η in feminine singular forms.
+The use of –ᾱ– affects only the GENITIVE and DATIVE SINGULAR for these adjectives, however.
 The nominative and accusative singular already have short –ᾰ-.

 - In the nominative and accusative singular of the masculine and neuter, the stem ends in –υ.

 - The masculine accusative singular ending is –ν.

 - The masculine nominative and accusative plural are identical: see, e.g., ἡδεῖς.